 The #1 reason why women want revision surgery is they desire bigger implants.
 What this tells us is that it’s possible that many women don’t fully discuss their expectations with their doctor prior to the procedure.
 By using before and after photos of like procedures, you can get a good idea about the results you may achieve.
 Some doctors’ offices also offer a consultation for sizing, which is also very valuable.

 Revision surgery is only done a year after surgery or longer after the initial breast augmentation procedure.
-However, if one of the complications such as capsular contracture occurs, this surgery may be performed a few months after the initial breast augmentation surgery.
+However, if one of the complications such as capsular contracture occurs, this surgery may be performed a few months after the initial surgery.
 Always speak with your plastic surgeon about your concerns and your options, or schedule a consultation with another surgeon.

 There are many other reasons why some women decide to actually remove their breast implants.
 The reasons vary from shifting and deflation to infection and breast cancer.
 The procedure only takes about an hour under general anesthesia.
 If you have saline breast implants, the saline must first be drained before the implant is removed.
 The same incision point is used to remove the implant to minimize any additional scarring.